 Tocqueville Society members are often as generous with their time as they are with their donations.
 United Way of Central Iowa offers excellent opportunities to give back as a volunteer throughout the year.
 Click below to download a PDF of the volunteer calendar, and visit our Volunteer page to look for specific opportunites.

-Nora Everett has been honored with the prestigious 2018 Tocqueville Society Award.
+Rich and Kim Willis have been honored with the prestigious 2019 Tocqueville Society Award.
 This award is United Way of Central Iowa’s highest honor, given annually to an individual or household who exemplifies inspirational and sustained leadership and service to the central Iowa community through United Way.

-A committee of past Tocqueville Society awardees selected Nora Everett as the 2018 Tocqueville Society Award Winner.
-The award was presented at the annual Tocqueville Society celebration on October 24 at Curate in the East Village.
+A committee of past Tocqueville Society awardees selected Rich, owner of Willis Auto Campus, and his wife Kim as this year's Tocqueville Society Award Winner and they were presented with the award at the annual Tocqueville Society celebration on October 7 at the Westfield Building in West Des Moines, sponsored this year by R&R Realty Group and the Rupprecht family.

 Tocqueville Society Award Recipients: